coderofsalvation/kanban.bash/README.md

 personal commandline todomanager / kanbanboard csv-viewer for minimalist productivity bash hackers.

 > WHY: bitbucket/github/issuetrackers are great for teams, but how to manage todo's on a macro- or microlevel?
-Sure you can mark an issue as done, but are you productive?
+Sure, you can mark an issue as done, but are you productive?
 KANBAN.bash can be a very simple but powerful tool to manage and measure productivity.

 ## Install